Sqydev/Tetris/readme.md

 Ok, so, I need a small project todo for fun so I'll do tetris

-I'll tru to be as profecional as I can, And someday make windows port

-And I'll try to make it as full product as I can(so save files included)
+And I'll try to make it as full product as I can